AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-smart-suggestions.md

 ---
 title: Configure AI Assistant for smart help and authoring
 description: Learn how to configure the AI Assistant in Experience Manager Guides
+exl-id: 59da626d-8433-44c6-ba69-654c7796a264
 ---
 # Configure the AI Assistant for Cloud Service